phaedra042/arduino/garage_door/Readme.txt

         	if counter = 10 then increase timer by 100(real numbers later) and  beep if timer= 10 then beep
            }
-if timer = 0 toggle door switch else noop #does toggle door switch mean "operate door motor"? yep }
+if timer = 0 operate door motor else noop
+}

 known state closed{